nuxeo/integration-scripts/README.txt

 Options
 ~~~~~~~~

-BUILD_URL   Where to get the builds, permalinks to hudson artifacts (lastSuccessfulBuild)
+LASTBUILD_URL   Where to get the builds, permalinks to hudson artifacts (lastSuccessfulBuild)
 UPLOAD_URL  Where to upload the builds if all tests pass
             nuxeo@styx.nuxeo.com:/opt/www/www.nuxeo.org/static/snapshots/
 JAVA6_HOME  Java 6 path for glassfish tests